Global citizenship is the centre of everything we do at CIS to support our members.

 - are already accredited by an approved agency or willing to undertake an external school improvement process with CIS.

-Stage 1 - Submit basic information about your school and references.
+Stage 1 - Submit basic information about your school.

 Stage 2 - Submit documentation to demonstrate that your school follows the CIS Code of Ethics and provides international education programmes.